 Reinstall Google Chrome

 In case, certain files don’t install while installing the Chrome browser, this may cause ERR_NETWORK_CHANGED issue.
-It is therefore recommended to uninstall then fresh install the application software.
+It is therefore recommended to uninstall and then fresh install the application software.
 Here are the steps to follow-

 - Once the page opens up, tap Apps followed by Apps & Features on the left pane.

-- Switch to the right hand side and select Google Chrome.
+- Switch to the right-hand side and select Google Chrome.

 - Now hit Uninstall button to remove this app from your system.